wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 (During cloning, existing users and their status and appends the name of the sandbox to logon Id's, but keeps passwords.)

+<a target="_blank" href="https://www.cnbc.com/2019/05/17/salesforce-says-a-major-issue-with-cloud-service-results-in-downtime.html">Salesforce encountered a data issue on May 17, 2019</a> related to Pardot.

 ## Data Quality

 This is covered in the 211 course and Trailhead module: <a target="_blank" href="https://trailhead.salesforce.com/en/modules/data_quality">Data Quality</a> +700